 The intervention included components previously validated for students without ID.
-The first, and most comprehensive, is Early Interventions in Reading (Mathes & Torgesen, 2005a; Mathes et al., 2005; Vaughn, Mathes et al., 2006).
-We also built upon oral language storybook techniques successfully used with English Language Learners (Vaughn, Cirino et al., 2006; Vaughn, Linan-Thompson, Mathes, Duradola, & Cárdenas-Hagan, 2007).
+The first, and most comprehensive, is Early Interventions in Reading (Mathes & Torgesen, 2005; Mathes et al., 2005; Vaughn, Mathes et al., 2006.
+We also built upon oral language storybook techniques successfully used with English Language Learners (Vaughn, Cirino et al., 2006; Vaughn et al., 2007).
 Finally, we used a simple game to provide students with extensive modeling, practice, and feedback in phonemic awareness segmentation and blending, as well as the application of those skills to print (Allor, Gansle, & Denny, 2006).
 (See Method section for further details about the intervention.)